sagar-git-23/audio-encryption-and-decryption-/README.md

 --Environment Compatibility--
-1.Hardware: minimum of 2 GB of RAM and 50 MB of free disk space 2.Operating System: Windows 7, 8, and 10 and above
+1. Hardware: minimum of 2 GB of RAM and 50 MB of free disk space
+2. Operating System: Windows 7, 8, and 10 and above
-3.Software: System admin access to view file log in the terminal.
+3. Software: System admin access to view file log in the terminal.
-4.Network: No internet connection required
+4. Network: No internet connection required
-5.Devices: The tool can be run on PCs (desktops and laptops).
+5. Devices: The tool can be run on PCs (desktops and laptops).
-6.Mobile: Not compatible
+6. Mobile: Not compatible